 The majority of the Specific Plan site area has been heavily altered from its natural state.
 Most of the lands comprising and immediately adjoining the Specific Plan site area have also been altered by historic and modern agriculture and grazing, as well as more recent residential development.
 The majority of the Specific Plan site area is currently pecan groves, actively maintained and harvested by FICO.
-The pecan tree (Carya illinoinensis) is, by far, the most prominent plant species within the Specific Plan site area.
-Some relatively undisturbed lands on the fringes of the Specific Plan site area do possess more common, non-cultivar vegetation including foothill paloverde (Cercidium microphyllum), velvet mesquite (Prosopis velutina), creosote bush (Larrea tridentata), sotol (Dasylirion wheeleri), four-wing saltbush (Atriplex canescens), staghorn cholla (Opuntia versicolor), cane cholla (Opuntia spinosior), and Engelmann prickly pear (Opuntia engelmannii).
+The pecan tree (Carya illinoinensis) is, by far, the most prominent plant species within the Specific Plan site area do possess more common, non-cultivar vegetation including foothill paloverde (Cercidium microphyllum), velvet mesquite (Prosopis velutina), creosote bush (Larrea tridentata), sotol (Dasylirion wheeleri), four-wing saltbush (Atriplex canescens), staghorn cholla (Opuntia versicolor), cane cholla (Opuntia spinosior), and Engelmann prickly pear (Opuntia engelmannii).
 Non-native disturbance species such as Russian thistle (Salsola spp.) and bermudagrass (Cynodon dactylon) were also observed.